borkdude/deps.clj/README.md

 There are three ways of running:

-- as a compiled binary called `deps` which is tailored to your OS
+- As a compiled binary called `deps` which is tailored to your OS.
-- from source, as a script file called `deps.clj` using the [`bb`](https://github.com/babashka/babashka/) or `clojure` runtime.
+- From source, as a script file called `deps.clj` using the [`bb`](https://github.com/babashka/babashka/) or `clojure` runtime.
-- as a JVM library or uberjar (see [Github releases](https://github.com/borkdude/deps.clj/releases)).
+- As a JVM library or uberjar (see [Github releases](https://github.com/borkdude/deps.clj/releases)).

 ### Binary